Finding a Top Financial Advisor Firm in Colorado

 Cobiz Wealth is the fourth-ranked firm on SmartAsset’s list of the top financial advisor firms in Denver.
 It’s a fee-only firm with 10 advisors on staff.
-The firm has a $1 million account minimum, the highest on this list.
+The firm has a $1 million account minimum, one of the highest on this list.
 There are six chartered financial analysts (CFAs), two certified financial planners (CFPs) and one certified private wealth advisor (CPWA) working at this firm.

 As far as typical clients are concerned, this firm works with individuals, estates, trusts, businesses and charitable organizations.
 The firm serves an equal amount of high-net-worth individuals and regular individuals.

 Cobiz Wealth Background

 No firm on this list has been around longer than Cobiz Wealth, which was founded in 1975.
 The firm is not currently an independent company, as it was bought out by BOK Financial Corporation, a Tulsa, Oklahoma-based financial holding company.

 The firm’s services include will and trust review, retirement income planning, insurance review and general investment planning.
 The firm believes that investment planning is its most comprehensive service offering, as it takes both your current and past financial situations into account.